Grant Management System

 In each of the seven (7) arts disciplines mentioned above, the proposed projects must have the capability to address at least two (2) of the six (6) critical focus areas below:

-1. Social Cohesion And National Building
+1. Social Cohesion and National Building

 This is the extent to which the project brings communities together as well as allows for the inclusion of previously excluded parts of the society while at the same time creating national unity

-2. Marginalised And Indigenous Arts
+2. Marginalised and Indigenous Arts

 Projects to be considered must focus on uplifting rural communities as they have a wealth of indigenous and rare artistic expressions that remain in the shadow of mainstream arts.
 Projects that seek to unearth and profile these hidden art forms by exposing the arts and the practitioners in marginalised areas to new audiences and markets will be highly considered.